kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 ### Non-Goals

-Support custom rules for pod selection in the current queue of scheduler
+Support custom rules for pod selection in the current internal queue of scheduler.

 ## Proposal

-Provide an interface like current scheduler plugins, users can provide a custom queue of scheduler and register it, then the kubernetes scheduler will use this custom queue for pod selection.
+Provide an interface like current scheduler plugins, users can provide a custom queue of scheduler and register it, then the kubernetes scheduler will use this custom queue for pod management.

 This is an extension of the current scheduler plugins, users can control more details of the scheuler with this enhancement.

 Pros:
-Users can get full control of the pod selection logic in the queue, they can select pods with custom logic.
+Users can get full control of the pod queuing logic, they can pop/re-queue/backoff pods with custom logic.

 The scheduler plugins design is enhanced, the custom queue and the extension points can work together to meet more requests.